 This page provides a collection of articles, frequently asked questions and interviews with international MPN specialist haematologists and immunologists about COVID-19 and COVID-19 vaccinations.

-As of October 2021, from quality evidence based sources, we have noted four important findings relating to COVID-19 and MPN patients.
+As of January 2022, from quality evidence based sources, we have noted five important findings relating to COVID-19 and MPN patients.

 - It is recommended that MPN patients be vaccinated against COVID-19.

-- Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (mask wearing and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.
+- Vaccinated MPN patients should continue to follow COVID-19 safe protocols, including following risk mitigation strategies (wearing a good quality mask and social distancing) and having family and household contacts vaccinated, although antibody responses from MPN patients to COVID-19 vaccines are reportedly effective.

 - For MPN patients on ruxolitinib therapy who have a COVID-19 diagnosis, strong advice is that ruxolitinib treatment should continue during treatment for COVID-19.